 That makes it a purely artistic choice, which is great, and also increasingly unusual these days.
 It says a lot about a show – and a show creator – when they’ll go for an artistic rather than an obvious and dull choice.
 In anything.
 So my hat’s off to Stephen Falk.
 I’m sure Hammond Song wasn’t an easy sell.
 It isn’t exactly a hip tune.

 The Roches were great, by the way, and you’d be doing yourself a favor to check out some of their weird old records.
 Three sisters, those familial harmonies – you can’t beat that.
 If you’re into harmony, check them out.
-I saw them sing at the Roxy a million years ago and it was one of the greatest vocal performances I’ve ever heard.
+I saw them sing at the Roxy a couple of times a million years ago and they were some of the greatest vocal performances I’ve ever heard.
 Right up there with First Aid Kit, who some of you kids out there may have heard of.